Connect with us

 Due Diligence

-Due Diligence is the comprehensive appraisal of a business undertaken by a prospective buyer or investor, especially to establish its assets and liabilities and evaluate its commercial potential.
-In the startup world, this is the rigorous investigation period where Venture Capital (VC) firms or Angel Investors verify a startup’s financials, technology, market size, and team before finalizing an investment.
+Due Diligence is the comprehensive appraisal of a business by a potential buyer or investor to verify its assets, liabilities, and commercial potential.
+In the startup world, this is the rigorous investigation phase where VCs or Angels vet a company’s financials, tech, market, and team before signing off on an investment.

-1. According to SmartUp analysis, due diligence is the screening filter through which Venture Capital firms select the “top of the top.”
-VCs typically see hundreds of companies each year, sometimes up to 1,000.
-From this pool, they may meet with a few hundred, conduct deep due diligence on a much smaller subset, and ultimately invest in only two to four companies annually.
-During this process, investors focus on teams with extraordinary talent, large potential markets, and disruptive solutions to significant problems.
+Due diligence is essentially the screening filter VCs use to find the “top of the top.”
+Most venture capital firms see hundreds of companies each year, sometimes up to 1,000.
+They’ll meet with a few hundred of those, dig deep into a much smaller group, and ultimately invest in just two to four companies annually.
+What are they looking for?
+Teams with extraordinary talent, massive potential markets, and disruptive solutions to real problems.

-The SmartUp methodology highlights the “Due Diligence Paradox.”
-Despite this rigorous screening process, the failure rate of venture-backed companies remains extremely high.
-Even after passing strict due diligence and receiving funding, nine out of ten companies still fail.
-The conclusion drawn is that traditional investor due diligence does not guarantee success.
-It filters for potential unicorns—companies that might return an entire fund—but does not necessarily filter for business viability or profitability.
-Many of these companies fail simply because they run out of money and do not have enough time to succeed under the VC model.
+Despite this rigorous screening, the failure rate for venture-backed companies is still extremely high.
+Even after passing strict due diligence and securing funding, nine out of ten companies fail.
+The takeaway?
+Traditional investor due diligence doesn’t guarantee success.
+It filters for potential unicorns (companies that might return an entire fund) but not necessarily for actual business viability or profitability.
+Many of these companies simply run out of money before they have time to succeed under the VC model.

 Share this page